hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Condensation of responses

 [@RFC1995] says condensation of responses is optional and MAY be done.
-Whilst it does add complexity to generating responses it can significantly reduce the size of responses.
+Whilst it does add complexity to generating responses, it can significantly reduce the size of responses.
 However any such reduction might be offset by increased message size due to padding.
 This specification does not update the optionality of condensation for XoT responses.